 Planning the accumulation, management and transfer of wealth in the most tax-efficient manner involves development and implementation of strategies across a broad spectrum.
 Gray Reed & McGraw attorneys provide a full range of estate planning and probate services as well as fiduciary litigation.
 We draft wills, trusts and restructure family businesses for management continuity and tax savings in future generations, as well as help individual and corporate executors and trustees administer decedents' estates and trusts efficiently and cost-effectively.

 We have extensive experience in the design and implementation of complex estate and business plans for our individual and corporate clients.
 An effective estate plan must consider the various types of lifetime and testamentary family asset transfers that are designed to shield a family's wealth from taxation, while also accomplishing certain non-tax family objectives.
 As trusted counselors, the firm's attorneys help their clients and families to benefit from available estate planning techniques and to preserve family wealth for the future.
+In fact, our attorneys have been nationally recognized by receiving a U.S. News & World Report and Best Lawyers (a Woodward/White company) "Best Law Firms" ranking for our Trusts and Estates practice in 2018.

 Planning for the business owner includes analysis of business succession issues, estate tax minimization strategies, liquidity analysis, equality of treatment among heirs and consideration of income needs of a surviving spouse.